Skip to main content Skip to navigation

 Professor Giovanni Montana

-I am currently a Professor of Data Science at the University of Warwick, with joint appointments in the Departments of Statistics and Warwick Manufacturing Group.
-After earning my PhD in Computational Statistics from Warwick, I began my career as a postdoctoral researcher at the University of Chicago and then worked as a data scientist in industry at Bristol-Myers Squibb.
+I am currently a Professor of Data Science at the University of Warwick, with joint appointments in the Departments of Statistics and Warwick Manufacturing Group (WMG).
+After earning my PhD in computational statistics from the University of Warwick, I began my career as a postdoctoral researcher at the University of Chicago, where I developed statistical genetics models.
+I then worked as a data scientist at Bristol-Myers Squibb, focusing on biomarker discovery.
+My career has since included academic positions at Imperial College London, where I served as Associate Professor (Reader) in Statistics in the Mathematics Department, continuing to develop statistical and machine learning models for biomarker discovery using genomics and medical imaging.
+Subsequently, I moved to King's College London as Chair in Biostatistics and Bioinformatics in the Department of Bioengineering.
 I have been a Chartered Statistician and Fellow of the Royal Statistical Society for a number of years.
-My career has also included academic positions at Imperial College London, where I served as Reader in Statistics in the Mathematics Department, and at King’s College London as Chair in Biostatistics and Bioinformatics in the Department of Bioengineering.
-I have had opportunities to serve on numerous grant review panels for various funding bodies like the EPSRC, MRC, Royal Society, and CRUK.
-I am also an active member of the Turing Institute’s University Partners Board and hold a Turing AI Acceleration Fellowship.
-I aim to promote collaborative, interdisciplinary work to apply data science and machine learning to address important challenges facing society today.
+Throughout my career, I have had opportunities to serve on numerous grant review panels for various funding bodies, including the EPSRC, MRC, Royal Society, and CRUK.
+My aim is to promote collaborative, interdisciplinary work that applies data science and machine learning to address important challenges facing society today.

 Research